phani69015/SheetQueryAI/README.md

 - Extract valuable data using APIs like SerpAPI and Groq.
 - Seamlessly integrate and update Google Sheets with extracted data.
 - Perform operations such as CSV uploads and data updates with ease.

-**
-This application includes functionality to handle API keys directly within the app interface.
-You can enter and save your API keys for services like SerpAPI and GroqAPI using the provided dashboard.**
 ---

 ## Setup Instructions